- Wisdom Teeth

 - About Us

 In the past, people were limited to treatment options such as partial dentures or bridges.
-Today dental implants are the preferred choice of treatment to replace missing teeth.
+Today, dental implants are the preferred choice of treatment.

 A dental implant is a permanent replacement for a missing tooth.
 Dental implants have three parts: